mohamed1kot/simple_shell/README.md

 A group project at ALX SE is a shared responsibility.
 All code pushed to GitHub is the joint responsibility of both partners.
 It is not acceptable to claim ignorance later if issues arise; communication is key.

-### Plagiarism Policy

-If a group is caught for plagiarism, both partners will face consequences.
-Ignorance or claiming not to have contributed will not excuse any individual from the consequences.

 ### Shell Project Specifics

 The shell project is an exciting group endeavor.
 Enjoy the process and good luck!